vsenger/quarkus-workshop/README.md

 ```
 ## Task 4: Calculate Balance and some Quarkus RESTFul Magic

-Now we are going to create a very simple function to calculate te account balance.
+Now we are going to create a very simple function to calculate the account balance.
-There are many ways to code it, we try to keep it simple usinmarafa07g a generated code
+There are many ways to code it, we try to keep it simple:
-from Amazon CodeWhisperer that help us to code with AI/ML:

 ```java
 package mjw;